cxw620/rust-polyglot/src/types.md

 You can define an enum with no variants.
-The standard library has `Infallible` which is an uninhabited error type, but its ergnomics are not always great.
+The standard library has `Infallible` which is an uninhabited error type, but its ergonomics are not always great.
 The crate [`void`] can help fill this gap.
 It provides not only a trivial uninhabited type (`Void`) but also